jachin/cw-unconf-taleb/index.rst

 Clockwork's Process
 ===================

-- Clockwork has a very antifragil process.
+- Clockwork has a very antifragile process.
 - Lots of small mistakes.
 - Lots of small improvements.